[Illustrative composite based on ethnographic research]

 Year-Round Employment Programs

-Year-round supported work programs show even stronger effects.
-The National Supported Work Demonstration found 30-35% reduction in re-arrest rates and 25% reduction in gang involvement among youth participants.
+Year-round supported work programs may produce more sustained effects than summer-only programs.
+The National Supported Work Demonstration, conducted in the 1970s, found reductions in criminal recidivism among some participant groups.
 The key was "supported" employment—not just job placement, but ongoing mentoring, problem-solving assistance, and employer coordination.
+However, effects varied across participant subgroups, and the program's applicability to contemporary gang intervention requires further study.

 What Doesn't Work

-Job Training Alone: Programs offering training without job placement show minimal effects (5-10% crime reduction).
-The fundamental problem isn't lack of skills—it's lack of jobs willing to hire disadvantaged youth.
+Job Training Alone: Programs offering training without credible job placement tend to be weaker than programs that create actual paid work.
+The fundamental problem often isn't just lack of skills—it's lack of jobs willing to hire disadvantaged youth.

 Incarceration: Mass incarceration has been the dominant anti-gang policy for decades, but evidence shows it's both ineffective and counterproductive.
 Criminal records created by arrests make legitimate employment even harder to find, increasing gang membership's relative attractiveness.